Eurostar Fire: Stuck 11 hours on the Train, How I used Twitter & Social Media to Get my Story in the Media Across the World

 Film date, time and places that can clue-in your audience and make your film more factual.
 In my case it was easy: Eurostar logo on the train, station clock showing arrival time at Gare du Nord…

 - Make your content available.

-All your video clips and photos won’t be much used if they stay in your phone so make them available.
+All your video clips and photos won’t be much used if they stay in your phone to make them available.
 I had opted for Google Drive.
-I created a folder “Eurostar” and up-loaded my HD pictures and videos.
+I created a folder “Eurostar” and uploaded my HD pictures and videos.
 I then asked journalists for their email and shared the folder.
 I could also have shared the link to the folder.
 Dropbox is another great option to share content; you can easily post all of your materials on the ‘Public’ folder for example.

 I also posted some of the best video clips on Twitter.
 If you have the time you should edit your clips (you can use iMovie on your iPhone to do it) and post the edited video on YouTube sharing the link on Twitter.

 Eurostar Fire is a perfect case study of online reputation and crisis management.